jarlostensen/InteractiveAssembler64/README.md

 ``#inasm64``

-This project is Work-In-Progress, but the end goal is pretty clear; a simple command line interactive IA 64 assembler inspired by the old DOS debug.exe.
-With it you can interatively enter and run IA-64 [_64-bit Long Mode_](https://en.wikipedia.org/wiki/Long_mode) assembly for Intel CPUs.
+This project is Work-In-Progress, but the end goal is pretty clear; a simple command line interactive Intel® 64 assembler inspired by the old DOS debug.exe.
+With it you can interatively enter and run Intel® 64 [_64-bit Long Mode_](https://en.wikipedia.org/wiki/Long_mode) assembly for Intel CPUs.

 ## Why?
 Because I think it's nice to be able to just write some lines of assembly and see them execute immediately.
 There are a lot of  instructions available on modern CPUs and being able to try them out and see the effect interactively is nice.